phalcon/documentation/docs/api/phalcon_html.md

 Escapes a string for use inside a CSS value by replacing non-alphanumeric characters with their hexadecimal escape sequence.
-Wraps the C-level `phalcon_escape_css` after normalising the input to UTF-32.

 ### Methods